Skip to main content

 Use low-cardinality dimension in Legend

-The ease to add multiple series to your chart also means you can easily clutter your visualization with noise:
+The ease of adding multiple series to your chart also means you can easily clutter your visualization with noise:

 Therefore, it is recommended that you split your series by a dimension with low cardinality, or add only the series that are most relevant.